General Surgery

 Hernias can have several causes, including a defect present since birth, wear and tear from repeated heavy lifting or other causes of increased pressure in the abdomen, or from healing problems from prior abdominal surgery.

+Symptoms normally include discomfort and a bulge in the area, worsened with heavy lifting, other strenuous activity or even straining from constipation, which all increase intra-abdominal pressure.
 Hernias may occasionally cause serious complications if protruding contents get stuck and cannot be pushed back into their normal location (incarceration) or if the contents of a hernia become so swollen that blood cannot flow normally to the tissues and they become sick or even die off (strangulation).

 Treatment is surgical repair of the hernia, frequently with placement of a synthetic mesh over the defect.
 Sometimes the optimal repair of a large hernia will require relaxing incisions on the sides of the abdominal fascial layer to allow for better closure of the natural tissue over the defect (component separation).
 Hernias may also be approached directly through an open incision or laparoscopically, from the underside of the defect.
+Each hernia is different and unique, and it is important that the decision on how to treat each individual hernia be made together with you and your surgeon during your initial consultation.

 Hiatal Hernia (Heartburn / Anti-Reflux Surgery)